-As great a tool as the web can be for the proliferation and spread of knowledge, it’s just as easy to fall into the realm of rumors and outright misunderstandings.
+As great a tool as the web can be for the proliferation and spread of knowledge for those who buy blog articles, it’s just as easy to fall into the realm of rumors and outright misunderstandings.
 Don’t believe it?
 Just look at the current landscape surrounding guest blogging.
 Once considered the best way to spread awareness for brands online, this tactic now rests firmly on the sidelines thanks to a massive misunderstanding regarding Google’s intentions.

 To clear the air once and for all – and potentially uncover a content marketing edge via guest blog writing for your organization – let’s delve into the current outlook of this method, as well as what this search engine giant really wants to see when your brand’s content shows up on other domains and sites.

 The answer to this question lies within what you consider guest blogging.
 If you’re talking about the “old days” that including keyword stuffing, buying mountains of shady bulk links, and other underhanded tactics that force-fed viewers thinly-veiled sales pitches, then yes, Google did kill this type of guest blogging.

 As Matt Cutts – Google’s head honcho at the WebSpam team – explains, this move was all about putting an end to these decaying methods of guest blog writing.
 While guest blogging once stood as a strong way to generate value for the reader and for participating brands, it was only a matter of time before less than savory factors within the digital marketplace corrupted this ideal for the sake of a quick jump in views.

 “Reports of My Death Have Been Greatly Exaggerated”